 - The beach can see several visiting gulets and a clutch of sunbathers at the Olympos end, but head the other way and there’s acres of space

-- You may be asked to settle your accommodation bill in cash on arrival - and be aware that the nearest cash machine is a few miles away
+- If you haven't prepaid, you may need to settle in cash on arrival - and the nearest cash machine is a few miles away